carbon-language/carbon-lang/docs/project/principles/low_context_sensitivity.md

 If that next step is to loosen restrictions, that is generally easier to do while maintaining compatibility with existing code than adding new restrictions.

-### Mitigations of context sensitive costs
+### Mitigations of context-sensitive costs

-There are several ways that the potential costs of context sensitive code can be mitigated.
+There are several ways that the potential costs of context-sensitive code can be mitigated.
 These techniques can and should be leveraged to help minimize and mitigate the contextual costs of Carbon features, and in some cases may provide a path to a feature that would otherwise be prohibitively costly.